Refugees in New Zealand: Asylum seekers by boat

+New legislation was introduced to Parliament in the final year of the sixth Labour government, but did not pass before the House rose.
+Both the National and Green parties, as well as almost all submitters, opposed the bill.
+The bill was reinstated by the sixth National Government and has the support of coalition partners.

 The Andika

 In May 2015 a ship with passengers including 54 Sri Lankans (Tamils), 10 Bangladeshis, one person from Myanmar (Rohingya) and five additional crew was sailing towards New Zealand in international waters.
 According to an Amnesty International report the boat had a credible chance of arriving in New Zealand however it was intercepted by Australian authorities outside of Australian jurisdiction.
-The treatment of these refugees was also documented in the film Stop the Boats - the lie of savings lives at sea.
+The treatment of these refugees was also documented in the 2019 film Stop the Boats - the lie of savings lives at sea.